ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #PublicHealthVsPrivacy #COVID19.md

   > KEYQUOTE: Researchers who have studied and exposed several cases where NSO Group’s customers abused its products to spy on activists and journalists are skeptical that governments should be adopting such an invasive surveillance product, made by a company known to have worked with governments that routinely abuse human rights.
   > On Monday, Israel's Defense Minister Naftali Bennett tweeted that the Israeli government is working on "world-leading" AI system that will give every citizen a grade between 1 and 10 to determine how likely they are to spread the coronavirus and if they need to be tested

 **Looks like there's 12 regional apps and one national app.
-Interestingly, the patchwork of tracking apps across China seems to show that there is actually v little co-ordination between localities and the central government**
+Interestingly, the patchwork of tracking apps across China seems to show that there is actually v little coordination between localities and the central government**

 * Yang, Yuan; Liu, Nian; Wong, Sue-Lin and Liu, Qianer (2020, April 1).
 China, coronavirus and surveillance: the messy reality of personal data [#News #Opinion, Financial Times; Paywall].
   * Retrieved from https://www.ft.com/content/760142e6-740e-11ea-95fe-fcd274e920ca